Hey mama, I feel your pain. I know you’re busy. That’s why I created this list of EASY self care strategies busy moms can add to their lives.

 You can even use your journal to plan, and dream, remember what you’re grateful for, and get to know yourself better.
 Click here for a post with self-discovery journal prompts!

-Busy moms, it’s time to RELAX
+Busy moms, it’s time to RELAX with some good self care

 If you’ve looked into self-care before or heard all the buzz around it in recent years this image is probably similar to those you’ve seen a thousand times – a woman in a bathtub.
 Because most of what we hear is that self-care is relaxing.
 Baths, pedicures, facials, etc.